elfhosted/elfhosted.com/docs/app/threadfin.md

 ### Connecting to Plex

-Connect Plex to XTeve, in the syntax `xteve:34400`
+Connect Plex to ThreadFin, in the syntax `threadfin:34400`

 {% include 'app_footer.md' %}